wehs7661/ensemble_md/docs/theory_implementation.rst

 Step 3-5: Modify the MDP files and swap out the GRO files (if needed)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+After the final configuration has been figured out by :obj:`get_swapped_configs` (and weights have bee combined by :obj:`combine_weights`
-Once it has been figured out whether there is a pair of simulations to be swapped, the user should set up the input
-fils for the next iteration.
-In principle, the new iteration should inherit the final status of the previous iteration.
+when needed), the user should set up the input files for the next iteration.
+In principle, the new iteration should inherit the final
+status of the previous iteration.
 This means:

 - For each replica, the input configuration for initializing a new iterations should be the output configuraiton of the previous iteration.
-If replicas :math:`i` and :math:`j` should be swapped, the new iteration of replica :math:`i` should be intialized by the output configuration of :math:`j` and vice versa.
-(Instead of exchanging the mdp files, we recommend swapping out the coordinate files to exchange replicas.)
+For example, if the final configurations are represented by :code:`[1, 2, 0, 3]` (returned by :obj:`.get_swapped_configs`), then in the next iteration, replica 0 should be initialized by the output configuration of replica 1 in the previous iteration, while replica 3 can just inherit the output configuration from previous iteration of the same replica.
+Notably, instead of exchanging the MDP files, we recommend swapping out the coordinate files to exchange replicas.
-  - For each replica, the MDP file for the new iteration should be the same as the one used in the previous iteartion except that parameters like :code:`tinit`, :code:`init-lambda-state`, :code:`init-wl-delta`, and :code:`init-lambda-weights` should be modified to the final values in the previous iteration.
+- For each replica, the MDP file for the new iteration should be the same as the one used in the previous iteartion of the same replica except that parameters like :code:`tinit`, :code:`init-lambda-state`, :code:`init-wl-delta`, and :code:`init-lambda-weights` should be modified to the final values in the previous iteration.
 This can be done by :class:`.gmx_parser.MDP` and :obj:`.update_MDP`.

 Step 4: Run the new iteration
 -----------------------------